Balashov (town): Administrative and municipal status

 Within the framework of administrative divisions, Balashov serves as the administrative center of Balashovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Balashov Town Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Balashov Town Under Oblast Jurisdiction is incorporated within Balashovsky Municipal District as Balashov Urban Settlement.

 Military

 It was home to the Balashov air base.

+Geography

+The town is located on the Khopyor River.

 Climate

-Balashov has a humid continental climate (Köppen climate classification Dfb) with long cold winters and warm, often hot summers.
+Balashov has a humid continental climate (Köppen climate classification Dfa) with long cold winters and warm, often hot summers.